Professional Standards

 Once you accept a job/internship offer, whether via our recruiting program or in your independent job search, you are expected to withdraw completely from the job search process.
 If you are uncertain as to whether you should accept an offer or would like guidance on salary negotiations, please consult with a Toppel Career Center staff member.
 Rescinding is unprofessional and jeopardizes UM's reputation in the employment community, as well as your own professional reputation.
 Should you renege on an offer, the Career Center may block you from participating in any additional on-campus interviews or revoke your access to Handshake.

-• Beware Fraudulent Job Postings
+• Beware Fraudulent Job Postings & Suspicious Employers

 Things to Look for:

-• The position requires an initial investment, such as a payment by wire service or courier
+• The position requires an initial investment, such as a payment by wire service or courier.

-• You are offered a large payment or reward in exchange for allowing the use of your bank account (often for depositing checks or transferring money)
+• You are offered a large payment or reward in exchange for allowing the use of your bank account (often for depositing checks or transferring money).

 Important Tips:

-• Never give your personal bank account, PayPal account, or credit card information
+• Never give your personal bank account, PayPal account, or credit card information.

-• Do not agree to have funds or paychecks directly deposited into any accounts by a new employer
+• Do not agree to have funds or paychecks directly deposited into any accounts by a new employer.

-• Do not cash a check from the organization in order to send funds to another account
+• Do not cash a check from the organization in order to send funds to another account.

 If you have any questions or need to report a suspicious employer, contact the Toppel Career Center at 305-284-5451 or HireACane@miami.edu.

-• Right to Peacefully Protest
+• Right to Peacefully Assemble

-Employers and graduate programs often look at students holistically when making hiring or admittance decisions.
-If a student were to be arrested while peacefully protesting, they would often have space in an application to explain the context if there was an arrest record made.
-At this time, many professional associations have also issued statements that support a person’s right to peacefully protest.
+Employers and graduate programs often look at students holistically when making hiring or admission decisions.
+If a student were to be arrested while peacefully assembling, they would often have space in an application to explain the context if there was an arrest record made.
+At this time, many professional associations have also issued statements that support a person’s right to peacefully assemble.
 We feel these statements may give insight into how employers and graduate programs will handle these scenarios in an application.
 If a student would like to speak to a career coach about any specific questions, they can please contact us at toppel@miami.edu for assistance.

 Top